Jinnnn21/ITS122L/README.md

 | `bookings`        | Catering booking requests submitted by users     |
 | `orders`          | Orders from website, Foodpanda, GrabFood, etc.   |
 | `payments`        | Payment records linked to orders or bookings     |

-## Known limitations

-- `order-online.php` and `about.php` are not yet implemented — nav links to these will return a 404.
-- The admin menu and announcements pages support Create and Delete, but do not have a pre-filled edit form for Update.
-- No CSRF protection on forms (acceptable for academic/local use).